A Man Without Honor: Ratings

 "A Man Without Honor" achieved a viewership of 3.69 million in the United States in its initial telecast on HBO.
 In the United Kingdom, the episode was seen by 0.935 million viewers on Sky Atlantic, being the channel's highest-rated broadcast that week.

 Critical reception

 The episode received positive reviews from critics.
 Review aggregator site Rotten Tomatoes surveyed 12 reviews of the episode and judged 96% of them to be positive, with an average score of 8.85 out of 10.
 The website's critical consensus reads, "Quieter and more meditative than previous episodes, 'A Man Without Honor' is bolstered by incredible performances and a welcome return to an unlikely but surprisingly satisfying onscreen duo."
-IGN's Matt Fowler gave the episode a 9 out of 10, noting that "While A Man Without Honor didn't have as many big, striking scenes as some of the past few episodes, it made up for its lack of face-melting moments with some absolutely fantastic one-on-one scenes."
+IGN's Matt Fowler gave the episode a 9 out of 10, noting that "While 'A Man Without Honor' didn't have as many big, striking scenes as some of the past few episodes, it made up for its lack of face-melting moments with some absolutely fantastic one-on-one scenes."
 The A.V.
-Club's Emily VanDerWerff gave it an A−.
+Clubs Emily VanDerWerff gave it an A−.